Chintana-Projects/QR-Code/README.md

 3. The user will also be able to select the background color,fill color,size(5-30) and the shape of the qr inside(dotted / square).

-NOTE: if the user enters a invalid shape/size/color then default options will be considered.
+NOTE: If the user enters a invalid shape/size/color then default options will be considered.